AstarNetwork/astar-docs/docs/builder-guides/from-zero-to-ink-hero/nft/Wizard/wizard.md

 # Openbrush Wizard

-## Use wizard to generate generic PSP34 code
+## Use the Wizard to generate generic PSP34 code

-To create a smart contract which follows PSP34 standard use Openbrush wizard:
+To create a smart contract which follows PSP34 standard use Openbrush Wizard:
-1. Open [openbrush.io](https://openbrush.io/) website and go to bottom of the page (Try it out)
+1. Open [Openbrush.io](https://openbrush.io/) website and go to bottom of the page.
-2. Select PSP34
+2. Select PSP34.
-3. Select version to match rest of the tutorial.
-Check *What will be used* in the [Prerequisites chapter](../nft.md)
+3. Select the version to match the rest of the tutorial.
+Check *What will be used* in the [prerequisites chapter](../nft.md).
 4. Name your contract.
-This tutorial will call it Shiden34
+In this tutorial we will use `shiden34`.
-5. Select extensions *Metadata*, *Mintable*, *Enumerable*
+5. Select extensions: *Metadata*, *Mintable*, *Enumerable*.
-6. Under Security pick *Ownable*
+6. Under Security pick *Ownable*.
-7. Copy `lib.rs` and `Cargo.toml`
+7. Copy `lib.rs` and `Cargo.toml`.

 Your `lib.rs` file should look like this:
 ```rust